ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/context-switch-cortex-m/_review.md

 review:
     - questions:
         question: >
-            A SysTick timer is a 32-bit down counter?
+            A SysTick timer is a 32-bit down counter.
         answers:
             - "True"
             - "False"